kangdazhi/big/bonding-driver/README.txt

 Linux Ethernet Bonding Driver
 -----------------------------
 Play with the Linux bonding driver.
+After the weight-lost program, it will be the slim bonding driver which is only suitable for our baremetal VM.

 Documentation
 -------------